HenrikBengtsson/jottr.org-blogdown/content/post/2022-04-22-parallelly_1.31.1.md

  * `makeClusterPSOCK()` gained argument `default_packages` to control which packages to attach at startup on the R workers

  * `makeClusterPSOCK()` gained `rscript_sh` to explicitly control what type of shell quotes to use on the R workers

- * Argument `rscript_args` of `makeClusterPSOCK()` now supports `"*"` values

-Some of the additions and bug fixes were added to version 1.30.0, while others to versions 1.31.0 and 1.31.1.
 Below is a detailed description of these new features.
+Some of them, and some of the bug fixes, were added to version 1.30.0, while others to versions 1.31.0 and 1.31.1.

 ##  availableCores() detects more cgroups settings